 There are also free guided walks that usually take place multiple times each day as well as tours that cover Central Rome, Vatican City, and the Colosseum.

 The tour begins from Capitoline Hill (map).
-It is within walking distance to many historic Rome sites.
+It is within walking distance of many historic Rome sites.

-Click on the map to enlarge or to download to a smartphone.
+Click on the map to enlarge it or to download it to a smartphone.